 - The 5GC access authentication handled by AMF and described in clause 5.2.

-- The PDU Session authorization enforced by SMF with regard to subscription data retrieved from UDM.
+- The PDU Session authorization enforced by SMF with regards to subscription data retrieved from UDM.

 Based on local policies the SMF may initiate Secondary authentication/authorization at PDU Session Establishment.
 The SMF provides the GPSI, if available, in the signalling exchanged with the DN-AAA during Secondary authentication/authorization.